turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 #### Your Turn
-Set up functionality and tests to display the width and the height to the DOM when the application loads.
+Set up the functionality to display the width and height to the DOM - using your `domUpdates file` to keep this code separate from the state of your app.
+Be sure to update your testing accordingly.

 ## Homework: Adventures of Blocky